Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

 #### 4. Iterative Development Approach

-1. Basic Interpreter: Implement a minimal interpreter that can parse and execute simple arithmetic and stack operations, e.g., 3 4 add.
+1. Basic Interpreter: Implement a minimal interpreter that can parse and execute simple arithmetic and stack operations, e.g. `3 4 add`.
-2. Basic Rasterizer: Implement basic rasterization for simple geometric shapes (e.g., lines, circles) and verify by displaying the results in the output buffer.
+2. Basic Rasteriser: Implement basic rasterization for simple geometric shapes (e.g., lines, circles) and verify by displaying the results in the output buffer.
 3. Integration of Graphics State: Add graphics state handling, such as color and transformation.
-Extend the rasterizer to respect these attributes.
+Extend the rasteriser to respect these attributes.
-4. Support for Paths and Complex Shapes: Enhance the interpreter and rasterizer to support complex paths and curves using commands like moveto, lineto, and curveto.
+4. Support for Paths and Complex Shapes: Enhance the interpreter and rasteriser to support complex paths and curves using commands like `moveto`, `lineto`, and `curveto`.
 5. Advanced Interpreter Features: Add support for control structures (e.g., if, for, and repeat) and procedures to allow more complex PostScript files to be interpreted.
 6. Text Rendering: Implement text support, managing the placement, rotation, and scaling of text in the graphics state.
-7. Performance and Optimization: Once the main functionality is complete, optimize for performance, especially in the rasterizer, where pixel-by-pixel manipulation can be costly.
+7. Performance and Optimization: Once the main functionality is complete, optimize for performance, especially in the rasteriser, where pixel-by-pixel manipulation can be costly.

-Here's an outline of key functions for each module, focusing on their roles in a PostScript interpreter and rasterizer.
+Here's an outline of key functions for each module, focusing on their roles in a PostScript interpreter and rasteriser.
 This outline is based on the suggested structure and splits functionality to keep each module manageable.

 ##### 1. Interpreter Module

-`lexer.py`
+__`lexer.py`__

 Handles breaking down the PostScript code into tokens.